otanistudio/RealmTwitterExample/README.md

 This example will post timestamp Tweets to whatever Twitter account you choose via iOS Settings.
 Unless you want these weird-looking timestamp tweets in your personal Twitter timeline, you should setup a test account for this information.

 _Reminder:_ The [Twitter API](https://dev.twitter.com/rest/reference/get/statuses/user_timeline) is rate-limited, so be wary when you update the default time interval, which are set to conservative defaults.

+## Swift 3

+I wrote this code a month before the release of XCode 8, but successfully used the Beta-1 migration tool after removing some dependencies (props to .)
+Those changes are in the [`swift3`](https://github.com/otanistudio/RealmTwitterExample/tree/swift3) branch.

+You'll notice a spew of messages in the console with keywords like `nw_connection_endpoint_report`.
+I'm dumb-guessing, but it seems to be coming from networking extension dependencies in `SLRequest`.
+Filing a radar, of course, but not digging in any further unless we still see these in later Betas.